codeitownit/Phase-1-project/README.md

 * View various pieces of artwork when the page loads.
 * Search for art pieces based on the artwork type, artwork name or artist.
-* Click on a single artwork to see the artwork detail information.
+* Click on a single artwork to see the artwork details information.

 ## Live Demo